Case Selection, Handling and Settlement:Case management and reviews

 When a case has been open for 18 months it should be referred to the Litigation & Technical Advice Team (LTAT) – see SVM120070.

 There will be a review of cases by the Assistant Director (AD) of all cases over 18 months old.
-A summary of the review will be shared with LBS and LC for their input / comment.
-It is the SAV Sector and Regional Group Account Managers’ responsibility to ensure that all valuers working LBS cases contribute to the related action plans punctually and effectively.
+A summary of the review will be shared with LB for their comment.
+It is the SAV Sector and Regional Group Account Managers’ responsibility to ensure that all valuers working LB cases contribute to the related action plans punctually and effectively.
 Suitable cases will be referred to LTAT.

 Quality Control Reviews

 A sample of closed cases settled on Risk assessment and on negotiation is reviewed by managers.